evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

-The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
-Soft close is a standard function for the side doors.
+The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate), which makes the trunk much more usable compared to a traditional bootlid, especially for a sedan Soft close is a standard function for the side doors.

 There is only one roof option for this model.
 The standard roof includes a large panoramic glass roof extending from the front to the rear, enhancing the interior's spacious and bright feel, thereby improving the mood and comfort of occupants.
 This glass is tinted to protect against heat from the sun.